 Drumming is heard quite frequently in Cape Verde.
 This is the African influence and in batuko (meaning ‘to beat’), which originates on the island of Santiago, a large number of percussive instruments are used.
 The batuko performance is by women and may include dance.

 Linked to the love of music is the love of dance.
 Some of the young dancers seem to have boundless energy and skill.

 There is also an interest in literature, with a small, but growing amount of Cape Verdean literature.
 Most of it is written in Portuguese, but there is a growing movement to formulate a standard written version of Creole.

-Some notable poets and writers have come from Cape Verde.
+Since the 19th Century some notable poets and writers have come from Cape Verde.
 Baltasar Lopes da Silva, who also wrote under the name of Osvaldo Alcântara together with Eugénio Tavares were prominent between the 1930’s and the 1960’s.
 The Cape Verdean tradition that was established during that period has subsequently been continued with more recent writers.
 Creole and Portuguese languages being used.

 Arts and crafts

 Other forms of culture and art have a tendency to vary from island to island.
 For example, Boa Vista, Maio, Sal and Santiago are known for pottery.
 The small island of Fogo for carvings made from lava.
 Embroidery, basket making, carpentry and joinery are all practised and the finished articles sold at local markets.

 One particular craft is the making of cloth, mainly dyed blue.
 These square cloths, called Panos, are used for items of clothing.

 São Vicente is known as the island of culture.
 Furthermore, the island’s capital Mindelo is considered to be the centre of the culture of Cape Verde.
 Here you will find art galleries together with music bars.